Cinedigm (NASDAQ:CIDM) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Cinedigm (NASDAQ:CIDM – Free Report) in a research report released on Saturday.
+StockNews.com assumed coverage on shares of Cinedigm (NASDAQ:CIDM – Free Report) in a report published on Sunday.
 The firm issued a hold rating on the stock.

 Cinedigm Price Performance